DAY TO DAY PROGRAM

 The city walk will end at the yellow track, where you will have a view over the ice fjord, and maybe, if we are lucky, we can spot whales.
 Bring a snack so you can stay a little bit longer just enjoying this amazing place.

-In the evening it is time to get closer to the Arctic nature as you enjoy the midnight sun reflecting in the huge icebergs just outside town, where the UNESCO area begins.
+In the evening it is time to get closer to the Arctic nature as we sail out to the icefjord to enjoy the midnight sun reflecting in the huge icebergs just outside town, where the UNESCO-area begins.
 If you are lucky, we will spot some of those beautiful creatures, whales.

-Day 3 – Tuesday: UNESCO hike to the waterfall by the ice fjord.
+Day 2 – Tuesday: UNESCO-hike to the waterfall by the ice fjord.

 The day is devoted to a top hike in the back country of Ilulissat and a walk along the ice fjord and UNESCO site.